-The qualifications for joining are simple: Participating adults must be Christians who attend worship regularly as health permits (Hebrews 10:25), actively follow the teachings of the New Testament in its entirety and embrace the CHM Statements of Beliefs.
+The qualifications for joining are simple: Participating adults must be Christians who live a lifestyle consistent with CHM's Statements of Beliefs, attend worship regularly as health permits (Hebrews 10:25), and actively follow the teachings of the New Testament in its entirety.

 That’s right: There are no restrictions for membership based on age, weight, geographic location or health history.
 Entering into our 40th year of ministry, CHM has served Christians in all 50 states and around the world.